Montréal’s best buvettes

 6512 Parc Avenue | Website

-Taverne Atlantic legendary rooftop terrasse makes waves all summer long.
-This popular Park Ex “tavern” is open every day from 4pm on.
+Taverne Atlantic’s legendary rooftop terrasse makes waves all summer long.
+This popular Park Ex “tavern” is open every night of the week.
 The food menu includes their now-famous pizza pies and some favourite “casse-croûte” fare such as hot dogs and shrimp rolls.
 The drink menu is a fully loaded affair with wine, cocktails, ciders, and beers.

 Bar Cicchetti